Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 How do we adapt and learn to live with this?

-How do we tell my family about this inherited syndrome?
+How do I tell my family about this inherited syndrome?

 How will this change our lives?